Receding Gums vs Healthy Gums: See the Differences with Images

 • Avoid aggressive brushing: Use gentle, circular motions and a soft-bristled brush.

-• Correct improper dental work: If your dental appliances or fillings are causing irritation, speak to your dentist about adjustments.
+• Correct faulty dental work: If your dental appliances or fillings are causing irritation, speak to your dentist about adjustments.

 • Fix bad habits: Stop habits like teeth grinding or biting hard objects, which can stress your gums.